google/bms-toolkit/README.md

-# oracle-toolkit
+# bms-toolkit

-Toolkit for installing Oracle and creating an initial database.
+Toolkit for installing and creating an initial database on Bare Metal Solution.

 ## Download the required Software ##